-Harm Reduction
+Harm Reduction tips

-- No use is safest especially around babies and children. - Make arrangements for children to be cared for by someone who is not using. - If you are going to use eat well beforehand for energy reserves. - Any amphetamines reduce blood flow to the gums so your mouth becomes dry.
-Sip water, about 2 cups (500mls) each hour.
+- No use is safest especially around babies and children.
+If you choose to use make arrangements for children to be cared for by someone who is not using - Eat well before using and sip about 2 cups (500mls) water each hour.
 Don't drink too much though as this can cause brain swelling, convulsions, coma and even death.
-Clean your teeth, and use chewing gum to minimise tooth grinding. - Avoid alcohol and caffeinated drinks which dehydrate you and catch up on fluids, food and sleep the next day. - Avoid mixing with other drugs or medications like antidepressants, HIV or AIDS meds.
-The results can be unpredictable plus it overworks the system - especially the liver. - Taking any type of speed orally is generally safer than smoking, injecting, or snorting because the stomach can handle acidic and foreign substances better than your lungs, veins, or nose.
-Swallowing speed in empty pill capsules or wrapped in cigarette papers and drinking plenty of water reduces potential harm. - The vapour produced from smoking methamphetamine can damage the lungs, and smoking is more addictive than snorting or eating. - If snorting ensure it is finely chopped with a razor or knife and use alternate nostrils. - Avoid sharing straws for snorting.
-Blood and mucus left on the straw can cause the spread of blood borne viruses like hepatitis and HIV. - Injecting methamphetamine increases risks of HIV and hepatitis if needles (and other equipment) are shared, plus potential damage to veins, organs etc. - Sex on speed can be rough and long, with sore bits, broken condoms and a greater chance of sexually transmitted infections.
-Always use condoms and lube. - Avoid driving: methamphetamine use can lead to impaired judgment and increase risk taking.
+Clean your teeth and use chewing gum to minimise tooth grinding - Avoid alcohol and caffeinated drinks which dehydrate you and catch up on fluids, food and sleep the next day - Avoid mixing with other drugs or medications like antidepressants, HIV or AIDS meds.
+The results can be unpredictable plus it overworks the system especially the liver - Taking any type of amphetamine orally is generally safer than smoking, injecting, or snorting because the stomach can handle acidic and foreign substances better than your lungs, veins, or nose.
+Swallowing amphetamines in empty pill capsules or wrapped in cigarette papers and drinking plenty of water reduces potential harm - The vapour produced from smoking P can damage the lungs, and smoking is more addictive than snorting or eating - If snorting ensure it is finely chopped with a razor or knife and use alternate nostrils - Avoid sharing straws for snorting.
+Blood and mucus left on the straw can cause the spread of blood borne viruses like hepatitis and HIV - Injecting methamphetamine increases risks of HIV and hepatitis if needles (and other equipment) are shared, plus potential damage to veins, organs etc. - Sex on methamphetamine can be rough and long, with sore bits, broken condoms and a greater chance of sexually transmitted infections.
+Always use condoms and lube - Avoid driving: methamphetamine use can lead to impaired judgment and increase risk taking.
 Also, the effects of withdrawal include tiredness and it is never a good idea to drive when tired.